Featured Bookshop Publications

 €4.95

-house + design is a consumer magazine published annually by the RIAI and Architecture Ireland Publishing Ltd. It includes features on new builds, extensions, renovations, and garden design.
-It's available in newsagents nationwide and the RIAI Bookshop. house + design is Ireland’s only dedicated magazine for architect-designed homes and interiors.
+house + design is a consumer magazine published annually by the RIAI and Architecture Ireland Publishing Ltd. This edition includes 10 inspiring homes designed by RIAI Members, with a strong focus on adaptive reuse and sustainability. house + design is Ireland’s only dedicated magazine for Architect-designed homes and interiors.
+It's available in newsagents nationwide and the RIAI Bookshop.

 Danish Functionalism and Block-Based Housing